connext/xapp-starter/README.md

 Starter kit for cross-domain apps (xApps).
 # Overview

-With Connext's upgraded protocol, there are generally three types of bridging transactions.
+With Connext's upgraded protocol, there are generally three types of bridging transactions that can be executed fully through smart contract integration.
 - Simple transfers
 - Permissionless calls
 - Permissioned calls